No matter how much you earn, you won’t build wealth if you spend every penny you bring in.

 What is a savings rate?
 It’s what enables you to build wealth — or what keeps you broke.

+It depends on how quickly you want to build real wealth and reach financial freedom.
 Real wealth isn’t conspicuous.
 You can’t drive it or wear it or show it off to your friends.
 Real wealth exists in ones and zeroes, in your financial investments and real estate holdings.

 It’s precisely why people serious about growing their net worth talk about “stealth wealth.”
 They live in humble homes, share a car with their spouse, wear affordable clothes.
 And they build wealth far faster than their flashy friends.